 Book Review: Knitted Tales

 What forces an innocent girl to become a sex symbol?
 Her desires?
-Or cruel fate?
+Or a cruel fate?

 Is a lifetime enough—for avenging a betrayal?
 How do you hide secrets that never stopped haunting you?